Lifting tropical intersections: Preliminaries

 \subsection{Tropical multiplicities}

-If $w$ and $w'$ are points in $N_G$ in the relative interior of the same cone $\sigma$, then $X_w$ and $X'_w$ are $\cT_k$-affinely equivalent.
+If $w$ and $w'$ are points of $N_G$ in the relative interior of the same cone $\sigma$, then $X_w$ and $X'_w$ are $\cT_k$-affinely equivalent.
 In particular, they are isomorphic as schemes, so the sum of the multiplicities of their irreducible components are equal.
 By Theorem~\ref{thm:initial base change}, the sum of the multiplicities of the irreducible components of the initial degeneration at $w$ is invariant under extensions of valued fields, for any $w$ in $N_\RR$.
 Since any point in $N_\RR$ becomes rational over the value group after a suitable extension, it follows that this sum is independent of the choice of $w$ in the relative interior of $\sigma$.
 We will be concerned with this sum only in the case where $\sigma$ is a facet.
+For applications of tropical multiplicities at points that are not in the relative interior of a facet, see \cite{BPR11}.

 \begin{defn} The \textbf{tropical multiplicity} $m(\sigma)$ of a facet $\sigma$ in $\Trop(X)$ is the sum of the multiplicities of the irreducible components of $X_w$, for $w$ in the relative interior of $\sigma$. \end{defn}